CUH Logo

 • To ensure a supportive environment for you to try out new skills

-The responsibilities of the participants on the programme include:
+The responsibilities of the programme participants are:

 • To be open minded